zoyamasood/json-practice/python/README.md

 Some important elements about the request:

 - `response.encoding` - `'utf-8'`
-- `response.headers` - HTTP response headers about the request/reply.
+- `response.headers.*` - HTTP response headers about the request/reply.
 - `response.status_code` - `200` is OK; other status codes indicate errors.
 - `response.request.*` - Request method, URL, headers, body, etc. about the original request.
 - `response.text` - Text version of the actual data response.
 Quote-wrapped.